 - The final oral examination starts with a public oral presentation of the dissertation, roughly 50 minutes in length.
-The Dissertation Advisor determines how the remainder of the examination is conducted.
 Normally, the public presentation is followed by questions from the audience.
 The audience is then excused, and the committee examines you on the dissertation and material related to the dissertation.

-- The Graduate Dean has furnished the Dissertation Advisor with detailed instructions as to what possible actions the committee may take regarding passing the examination and revisions of the dissertation.
-When a decision has been made by the committee, you are informed of the decision, as is the Graduate Dean by the provided signature sheet and/or letter.
+- The Graduate Dean has furnished the Dissertation Advisor with detailed instructions (Gold Form) as to what possible actions the committee may take regarding passing the examination and revisions of the dissertation.
+When a decision has been made by the committee, you are informed of the decision, as is the Graduate Dean by the provided signature sheet and/Gold Form.

-- You will make all revisions to the dissertation required by the Dissertation Committee at the final oral examination, obtain approval signatures for the final draft from your entire committee, and submit the final draft to the PhD degree clerk in the format required by the Graduate School.
+- You will make all revisions to the dissertation required by the Dissertation Committee at the final oral examination, obtain approval signatures for the final draft from your entire committee, and upload the final draft in the format required by the Graduate School.
 In case one committee member (no more and not the Dissertation Advisor) refuses to sign the approval sheet, the Dissertation Advisor may, if he or she wishes, discuss this situation with the Graduate Dean and request the Dean’s acceptance of the dissertation with one signature missing.
-One unbound copy of the final draft must also be given to the Peridier librarian.
 Normally, a copy is given to each committee member.

-- If the final draft is not submitted to the PhD degree clerk by the semester or session deadline, awarding of the degree will be postponed until the commencement for which the deadline is met.
+- If the final version of the PhD dissertation is not submitted to the Graduate School by the semester or session deadline, awarding of the degree will be postponed until the commencement for which the deadline is met.
 You must continue to register as a graduate student until the degree is awarded.

 - The Graduate School requires that if the dissertation is not completed within three years after becoming a candidate, the Dissertation Committee will review progress made at the end of the three-year period, and annually thereafter, and report to the Graduate Dean their recommendations concerning possible termination of candidacy or conditions for continuation.